 To garnish your wages, the custodial parent obtains authorization from the court in a document usually called a writ of execution.
 Under this authorization, the custodial parent directs the sheriff to seize a portion of your wages.
 The sheriff in turn notifies you and your employer.

 The amount garnished is a percentage of your paycheck.
 What you were once ordered to pay is irrelevant.
-The court simply wants to take money out of each of your paychecks -- and leave you with a minimum to live on -- until the unpaid support is made up.
+The court simply wants to take money out of each of your paychecks—and leave you with a minimum to live on—until the unpaid support is made up.

-If a court orders that your wages be garnished to satisfy any debt except child support or alimony, a maximum of roughly 25% of your net wages can be taken.
+Under federal law, if a court orders that your wages be garnished to satisfy any debt except child support or alimony, a maximum of roughly 25% of your net wages can be taken.
 For unpaid child support, however, up to 50% of your net wages can be garnished, and up to 60% if you are not currently supporting another dependent.
 If your check is already subject to wage withholding for your future payments or garnishment by a different creditor, the total amount taken from your paycheck cannot exceed 50% (or 65% if you are not currently supporting another dependent and are more than 12 weeks in arrears).